 Her death made no sense—I mean it was shocking.
 After leaving me a phone message, she suddenly vomited blood and died, still on her feet, in her bathroom.

-I woke up Sunday morning feeling I had a truck on my chest and knew that would be the day we got the truth I had, in a way, avoided with my web of phone calls going everywhere and anywhere.
-I remembered that Mom had called the friend who watered her plants, from Barry’s fax phone in his kitchen.
-The phone company gave us the number and when she answered, she said: “I haven’t heard from Ulla since she got back from New York and I have been worried too.”
+I woke up Sunday morning feeling I had a truck on my chest and knew that would be the day we got the truth I had, in a way, avoided with my thick web of phone calls going everywhere and anywhere.
+I remembered that Mom had called the friend who watered her plants, from my father Barry’s red fax phone in his kitchen.
+The phone company gave us the number and when Viola answered, she said: “I haven’t heard from Ulla since she got back from New York and I have been worried too.”

 That’s when I knew.
 She would never not thank her friend who took care of her plants right away.